 Finding your best health insurance coverage in Louisiana

-In Louisiana, the availability and costs of policies will vary depending on the region in which you live.
+In Louisiana, the availability and costs of policies vary depending on the region in which you live.
 Higher metal tier health plans, like Gold plans, come with lower out-of-pocket expenses, like deductibles, copays and coinsurance, but they have higher monthly premiums.
 These plans can be good for those with chronic medical conditions that incur high medical costs or those who get sick often.

 On the other hand, if you're young and healthy — and have the financial means to cover a higher portion of your medical costs in the event of an emergency — a lower metal tier health plan may be the better choice to lower your costs.

 Gold plans: Best for high expected medical costs

 Gold plans are considered higher metal tier health plans.
 These are most cost-effective for people with high expected medical costs.
 Although Gold plans have some of the highest monthly rates, they also cover the most out-of-pocket costs.

 On average, you can expect a Gold plan to cover roughly 80% of your health care expenses, while you pay the other 20%.

 Silver plans: Best for those with low incomes or average medical costs